Jammyzx1/Hermes/README.md

 main-anova_auto.f90
 -----------------------------------
-Code performs an ANOVA to define which features are most important to describing that atom
+Code performs an ANOVA to define which features are most important to describing that atom.
+Can specifiy a minimum number of water molecules to surround the solute.

 main-noderank_auto.f90
 -----------------------------------